What Linseed Stand Oil is and what it is used for.

 There are many opinions about the speed of drying and yellowing of Stand Oil, I can only speak about our Stand Oil and the tests we have done with it.

 The acid value and amount of particulate in the Stand Oil has a bearing on the yellowing of the product in normal use.
 Our Stand Oil has a very low acid value and is highly filtered, this means it yellows less over time and is a more neutral product for use with oil paint and allied products.
+It is also faster drying then most Stand Oils and we don't add 'driers' as this can cause embrittlement of the oil film.

 Our Linseed Stand Oil has a viscous 'gloopy' consistency and is not usually used in oil painting at this viscosity.
 Linseed Stand Oil is best diluted with solvent to make a painting medium.
 It can be diluted with either Zest-it Oil Paint Diluted and Brush Cleaner or Zest-it Solvent (Citrus Free), up to 50% for best results.

-When diluted down and used as a medium with oil paint, it has a levelling effect on the brush marks, dries to a hard, flexible, glossy film and often stabilises the paint layers.
+When diluted down and used as a medium with oil paint, it has a levelling effect on the brush marks, dries to a tough, flexible, glossy film and often stabilises the paint layers.
 In ambient conditions it is touch dry in 24 to 48 hours depending on the type of oil paint used.

 Points to note:- Many oils used in painting can have a drying effect on the hands, best practice - apply a barrier cream before handling.
-There is a possibility of spontaneous combustion of rags or cloths used to clean up spills of Stand Oil, these should be washed in warm soapy water or placed in a close-able tin containing water.
+There is a possibility of spontaneous combustion of rags or cloths used to clean up spills of Stand Oil, these should be washed in warm soapy water or Zest-it Washaway or placed in a close-able tin containing water.
 Spills can also constitute a slippage hazard, these should be wiped up immediately.

-Our Clear and Lean Painting Mediums are ideal for Glazing and fine detail, smoothing out the brush marks to an enamel finish, underpainting and wet-on-wet oil painting.
+Our Clear and Lean Painting Mediums are ideal for Glazing and fine detail, smoothing out the brush marks to an enamel finish, under-painting and wet-on-wet oil painting.

 Copyright© Jacqui Blackman 2010